Modeling YSO Jets in 3D III: Dependence of Accretion and Jet Properties on Stellar Magnetospheric Field Strength and Rotation: Method

 We use the \texttt{Athena++} code \citep{Stone2020} to solve these equations in Cartesian coordinates with static mesh refinement (SMR).
 This work extends the models presented in \citet[][]{Zhu2024, Zhu2025, Tu2025b, Tu2026a}.
 The reference model is identical to the one analyzed in \citet[][]{Tu2026a}, while additional models are constructed by varying one simulation parameter from the reference model.
 Below, we summarize the key ingredients and parameters of the reference simulation, and the varying parameters of each model.
 We refer the readers to \citep[][]{Tu2025b, Tu2026a} for a full description of the reference model setup.

 The setup models the interaction between a stellar magnetosphere and a circumstellar disk.
 The stellar magnetosphere is represented by a dipolar magnetic field with magnetic field strength $B(R)\propto \bar{\mathbfit{m}} R^{-3}$, where $\bar{\mathbfit{m}}$ is the dipole moment.
 The magnetosphere is anchored to a star of mass $M_\star=1M_\odot$ and radius $r_\star \approx 0.015~\mathrm{au}$.
 The star itself is implemented as a dense sphere using the same treatment as in \citet[][]{Tu2026a}, where the hydrodynamic variables within $r_\mathrm{fix}=0.018~\mathrm{au}$ are reset to the initial values at each timestep to maintain stability.
 The circumstellar disk follows the same density and temperature structure as in \citet[][]{Tu2026a}, consisting of two zones: an active zone ($R \lesssim 0.13~\mathrm{au}$) where the gas is well coupled to the magnetic field (ideal MHD), and a dead zone ($R \gtrsim 0.13~\mathrm{au}$) where Ohmic dissipation dominates due to low ionization.
+For numerical stability and simplicity, the underlying temperature structure is reset to the initial condition at each time step, and the non-ideal MHD coefficient ($\eta_O$) is calculated using the Saha equation, including thermal ionization of alkali metals \citep[potassium, calcium, sodium, and magnesium, see][for more details]{Tu2025b}.
+We note that the jet-launching stellar magnetosphere-disk interaction region is almost entirely in the ideal MHD limit, so our result is expected to be minimally dependent on the computed diffusivity.
 The disk is initially threaded by a weak ordered poloidal magnetic field that threads the disk midplane vertically, identical across all models.

 To ensure numerical stability and a reasonable computational cost, the same density floor, as described in \citet[][]{Tu2026a}, is applied in all models, and we utilize the ``passive scalars'' in \texttt{Athena++} to distinguish between the added mass and the original mass.
 The latter is defined as the ``real gas'' in the simulation.
+We note that the added mass does not contribute significantly to the mass-loading of the jet.

 Since this study focuses on the jets, and \citet[][]{Tu2026a} showed that the outflow is primarily launched along the boundary between the stellar magnetosphere and the disk surface, we vary the stellar magnetospheric parameters to test how jet properties depend on stellar conditions.
 In the reference model (named ``REF'' hereafter), the stellar rotation period is 12 days, and the surface dipole field strength is $B_\star \approx 2~\mathrm{kG}$, and its direction is aligned with the disk magnetic field.